mischov/gate/README.md

 ;    :body "Operation 'raise' not recognized."}
 ```

-For more about defhandler and param coercion, see [wiki/Handlers](https://github.com/mischov/gate/wiki/Handlers).
+For more about handler/defhandler and param coercion, see [wiki/Handlers](https://github.com/mischov/gate/wiki/Handlers).

 [**Back To Top ⇧**](#contents)